champati-v/personal_projects/README.md

-# personal_projects
+# Personal Projects
-This repo contains my personal projects.
+This Repository contains all my pesonal projects I make using HTML, CSS and JAVASCRIPT.
+Any feedback/suggestions are welcome!!